 In the last number of months I’ve been taking note of how many times I tap on the little pink icon on my phone.
 Morning, afternoon and evening, between bushing my teeth, typing, doing language lessons, eating lunch, I’m scrolling.
 Contrast this to how many times I opened my notebook to write?
 The ratio is shameful.

-My late aunt had a magnet on her fridge that said “Focus furiously on God.”
+My late Aunt Dorothy had a magnet on her fridge that said “Focus furiously on God.”
 That statement always stuck with me; the qualifier “furiously”.
 I was like okay, that’s some pretty serious focus.